Please provide some copy for this section, please provide some copy for this section, please provide.

 AO2: Design and make prototypes that are fit for purpose.

-AO3: Analyse and evaluate: design decisions and outcomes, including for prototypes made by themselves and others wider issues in design and technology.
+AO3: Analyse and evaluate design decisions and outcomes, including for prototypes made by themselves and other wider issues in design and technology.

 At Examination Stage we study WJEC GCSE Hospitality and Catering single award.
 This course is 60% controlled

 assessment and 40% written exam paper.
 Our controlled assessment is split into two tasks that each have a written and a practical element.
 The tasks are set yearly by WJEC and currently we are studying dairy products and international cuisine.